Mary Beth Jäger, BA, MSW

 or follow me @mbdortiz

-Jäger earned a BA at Carroll College in Teaching English to Speakers of Other Languages and MSW focused in Social and Economic Development in Indigenous Communities from the George Warren Brown School of Social Work at Washington University in St. Louis.
+Mary Beth Jäger is a citizen of the Citizen Potawatomi Nation, Xicana, and German-descent.
+She works as a research analyst for the Native Nations Institute (NNI) at the Udall Center for Studies in Public Policy.
+Jäger earned a BA at Carroll College in Teaching English to Speakers of Other Languages and a MSW focused in Social and Economic Development in Indigenous Communities from the George Warren Brown School of Social Work at Washington University in St. Louis.

 Telecommuting from the homelands of the Coast Salish, Duwamish, and Snohomish Peoples